samberry19/bioviper/README.md

-# alignment-tools
+# bioviper

 **Warning**: this code is still under development - while most parts are functional, there are still likely bugs and features that are yet to be implemented.
 Make a pull request if you have an issue!

-Contains a new subclass of Biopython's MultipleSeqAlignment with richer functionality, allowing for easy manipulation of alignments, phylogenetic trees and protein structures.
+A set of classes and functions built on top of Biopython to make working with biological data - primarily sequence alignments, protein structures and phylogenetic trees - simpler and more straightforward.

 The core of this code is a set of three new classes: a MultipleSequenceAlignment class, a SequenceArray class (for unaligned sequences) and a ProteinStructure class.

 I am working on a set of Jupyter notebooks that should explain the basic usage of these objects.

 ## Installation